wisp-forest/docs/docs/accessories/general/slot_types.md

 ## Unique Slot API

-This API is the alternative method for creating a slot which comes with the benefits of being able to lock down various aspects of a slot like equability, which entity a slot is bound to, and prevent certain operations like resizing from occurring.
+This API is the alternative method for creating a slot which comes with the benefits of being able to lock down various aspects of a slot like equipability, which Entity a slot is bound to, and prevents certain operations like resizing from occurring.

 It is with this that you are primarily using Accessories backend as a common API target meaning you will need to implement your own screen to handle interacting with the slots if desired.